The coolest Target home products under $100 - CNN Underscored

 Oh, Target home section, let us count the ways we love you.
-Truly, there’s nowhere we’d rather be than walking amidst the farmhouse-inspired throw blankets, rugs and faux florals from Hearth & Hand with Magnolia, soaking up serene furnishings from Threshold Designed With Studio McGee, taking in Casaluna’s gorgeous textiles and linens, snagging some Opalhouse artwork or picking one (or three) Project 62 floor lamps.
+Truly, there’s nowhere we’d rather be than walking amidst the farmhouse-inspired throw blankets, rugs and faux florals from Hearth & Hand With Magnolia, soaking up serene furnishings from Threshold Designed With Studio McGee, taking in Casaluna’s gorgeous textiles and linens, snagging some Opalhouse artwork or picking one (or three) Project 62 floor lamps.
 From towels, sheets and baskets to rugs, chairs and mirrors, Target’s current product selection is currently en fuego.

-That’s the good news… the bad news is that there’s a lot of product currently available.
+That’s the good news… The bad news is that there’s a lot of product currently available.
 Like, a lot.
-To help you navigate the overwhelming landscape that is Target, we’ve gone ahead and culled together a list of our favorite items currently available online — a mixture of things we have at home (and are obsessed with!), that we’ve lusted over in real life at the store and that influencers can’t stop talking about.
+To help you navigate the overwhelming landscape that is Target, we’ve gone ahead and culled a list of our favorite items currently available online — a mixture of things that we have at home (and are obsessed with!), that we’ve lusted over in real life at the store and that influencers can’t stop talking about.

 Opalhouse Tropical Peel & Stick Wallpaper ($34; target.com)

-Removable wallpaper has become on of our favorite hacks for making a room feel completely new.
-Target, naturally, has a bunch of absolutely lovely peel-and-stick wallpaper that go for a bargain, giving you tons of material for less than $40.
+Removable wallpaper has become one of our favorite hacks for making a room feel completely new.
+Target, naturally, has a bunch of absolutely lovely peel-and-stick wallpaper options that go for a bargain, giving you tons of material for less than $40.
 We’re partial to this neat palm print that reviewers love too.

-Hearth & Hand with Magnolia Faux Hazel Leaf Stem (starting at $3.99; target.com)
+Hearth & Hand With Magnolia Faux Hazel Leaf Stem (starting at $3.99; target.com)

-We’ve said it before and we’ll say it again, Target has some of the best artificial flowers and plants out there.
+We’ve said it before and we’ll say it again: Target has some of the best artificial flowers and plants out there.
 From faux wreaths and garlands to gorgeous stems like this one, the options are all incredibly realistic and affordable.
 Trust us, we’ve shopped for these at our local nurseries and the prices are closer to $20 a stem.
 Among our favorites?
-Pretty much anything by Hearth & Hand with Magnolia, check out the whole collection here.
+Pretty much anything by Hearth & Hand with Magnolia — check out the whole collection here.

-Opalhouse Hanging Succulent with Wood Base ($10; target.com)
+Opalhouse Hanging Succulent With Wood Base ($10; target.com)

 Want something that makes even more of a statement?
 We adore this hanging plant from Opalhouse, which is meant to look like one of those trendy pilea peperomioides.